michelgrootjans/explaining-flow/readme.md

 This is the *ideal* situation, and will probably never be reached.
 Notice how the WIP is limited naturally by the number of team members.

 ### Conclusion
+First: notice that [Little's law](https://en.wikipedia.org/wiki/Little%27s_law) applies to every scenario we saw:
+`throughput * lead time = WIP` on average values.

 The ideal situation is having a team of only full-stack developers.
 You will probably never reach this state.
-However, you can still aim for this state by introducing WIP limits.
-When the WIP limit has been reached, try to encourage [swarming](https://blog.crisp.se/2009/06/26/henrikkniberg).
+However, you can still aim for this state.

+Start by introducing WIP limits.
+When the WIP limit has been reached, some team members will have nothing to do.
+Try to encourage [swarming](https://blog.crisp.se/2009/06/26/henrikkniberg).
 Team members will then learn new skills and evolve towards becoming full-stack developer.
-This will in turn increase the total throughput.
+This will in turn improve the total throughput and lead time.

 ## Roadmap
 This project is written in a RDD fashion: Readme Driven Development.
 This means that this readme is the only feature tracking tool I'm using.